 Health Plan Websites and Member Portals

 Patients are already connected to their health plans and rely on their websites for information about their health coverage.
-When patients can pay providers through a health plan’s website their healthcare financials are in one convenient place and there is no need for face to face interaction.
-For providers, collection is simplified with electronic payments eliminating the need for paper billing.
+When patients can pay providers through a health plan’s website, their healthcare financials are in one convenient place and there is no need for face-to-face interaction.
+For providers, the collection is simplified with electronic payments eliminating the need for paper billing.

 Kiosks for Walk-In Bill Pay

-Kiosks placed in convenient locations enable patients to pay their healthcare bills without needing to visit their provider’s office.
+Kiosks placed in convenient locations enable patients to pay their healthcare bills without visiting their provider’s office.
 For providers looking to add this option, selecting the right vendor is key.
 Providers need to ensure that payments are being received and that patients are effectively notified of payment due dates and receipt to confirm payment reconciliation.

 Regardless of the channels that make up the payment experience, providers must be sure to effectively communicate the available options to patients at every touchpoint to increase adoption.